PyTables/PyTables/doc/source/usersguide/filenode.rst

     'Of course, file methods can also be used.'

 This was run on a Unix system, so newlines are expressed as '\n'.
-In fact, you can override the line separator for a file by setting its lineSeparator property to any string you want.
+In fact, you can override the line separator for a file by setting its line_separator property to any string you want.

 While using a file node, you should take care of closing it *before* you